Proglang-Uni-Freiburg/minirust/README.md

 }
 ```

-Second we want to _split_ a deconstructed pattern `q` with respect to patterns `ps`.
+Second we want to _split_ a pattern `q` with respect to patterns `ps`.
 The idea of `constructor splitting` is to group together constructors that behave the same way and list all constructors implied by `q`.
-For example the wildcard deconstructed pattern implies to cover _all_ the constructors of a given pattern and the ranges `(0, 0)` and `(0, 1)` can be grouped to be one range `(0, 1)`.
-Consider the following pseudo code:
+For example the wildcard pattern implies to cover _all_ the constructors of a given pattern and the ranges `(0, 0)` and `(0, 1)` can be grouped to be one range `(0, 1)`.
+Consider the following:

 ```rust
 fn split(